ARPA-SIMC/arkimet/doc/ds-archive.md

 subdirectory of `.archives`. arkimet will only ever move segments to `.archives/last` and the rest can be maintained with procedures external to arkimet with no interference.

+## Online archives

+Online archives are the default type of archive that is created automatically as `.archives/last` during maintenance.
+They are instances of [simple](ds-simple.md) datasets, and all the simple dataset documentation applies to them.

+## Offline archives

+Offline archives are archives whose data has been moved to external media.
+The only thing that is left is a .summary file that describes the data that would be there.